-Tejada is a die-hard fan of the Washington Capitals, and is immoderately proud of her own brief and not-very-shining season playing right wing on a novice (extremely novice) hockey team.
-She and her husband Rey have a son, Justin, who is also an editor.
+Tejada is a die-hard fan of the Washington Capitals.
+She is immoderately proud of her own brief and not-very-shining season playing right wing on a novice (extremely novice) hockey team.

 Find Susan Tejada on Amazon.com

 Watch Susan and others talk about the classic Italian TV crime drama, “The Octopus.”
 (Spoiler Alert: Surprise ending revealed!)